Guanqilu/628-module2-TUE-group2/README.md

 # 628module2
 GUANQI LU, YI-HSUAN TSAI, HAOXIANG Wei, QIAOCHU YU

+## Goal
+We try to build an easy, robust and accurate model to  predict the bodyfat.

 ## Raw Data
 The BodyFat.csv contains 252 observations and 16 variables,we treat the fist column(IDNO) as rownames,because it is the number of observations.
 Density